A Robust and Explainable Transformer-Based Framework for Phishing Email Detection: Methodology

-The proposed framework has two main components.
-A transformer-based classification module and a user-centric natural-language explanation module.
-After data acquisition, the email contents undergo a preprocessing procedure.
-The token sequences are then concatenated to produce a unified input representation for the transformer encoder.
-The encoder outputs a unified text feature vector that is subsequently passed through a final classification layer to generate the prediction.
-The whole process is reinforced with an adversarial training component, which boosts the model's resilience to slight malicious perturbations.
+The proposed framework comprises two main components: a robustly trained DistilBERT detection module and a user-centric plain-language explanation module.
+After data acquisition, email contents undergo preprocessing and tokenization, and the resulting token sequences are used to form a unified input representation for the transformer encoder.
+The encoder produces contextualized text features, which are passed to a classification layer to generate class logits.
+A softmax function converts these logits into class probabilities, yielding the final prediction (phishing or legitimate) along with a confidence score.
+This output provides both the model decision and the necessary inputs for the subsequent explanation stage.
+The training process is reinforced with robustness-enhancing strategies, including FGM-based adversarial perturbation and character-level noise augmentation, to improve resilience against small, malicious text modifications.

-Following classification, the classified instance is directed to the XAI subsystem.
-This system initiates with LIME to extract numerical feature importance, which is then mapped to a language model-based short prompt tailored to a specific phishing tactic.
-The system leverages a dedicated Language model Hugging Face Transformers pipeline utility, which implements a lightweight, instruction-fine-tuned model to create the final, understandable explanation.
-This unified process supports transparent and interpretable decision-making.
-Fig. ~\ref{fig:workflow_diagram} illustrates the workflow of the proposed framework.
+Following classification, LIME, SHAP, and IG are applied to analyze token-level feature importance in the email text.
+For plain-language explanation generation, the most influential tokens identified by LIME, together with their importance scores and the model prediction, are mapped into a structured, tactic-specific prompt.
+This prompt is processed by an instruction-fine-tuned sequence-to-sequence model (Flan-T5-Small) using a Hugging Face Transformers pipeline to generate a cohesive, user-friendly security narrative.
+This unified workflow is illustrated in Figure ~\ref{fig:workflow_diagram}, which presents the end-to-end architecture of the proposed framework.

 \FloatBarrier